Retire Before Dad

 Front-loading is fine for an IRA or 401(k) without a match.
 But if your 401(k) has a match, you may miss out on it for the rest of the year.

 Another 401(k) limit to keep in mind is the defined contribution plan limit.
-This number increased to $57,000 for 2020 and $58,000 for 2021.
+This number increased to $69,000 for 2024, up from $66,000.
 It’s your maximum contribution plus what your employer can contribute.
 It’s particularly helpful for self-employed individuals utilizing a solo-401(k) or SEP IRA.

 The employer match does not count against the 401(k) maximum contribution limit.